jinnieshinufl/EDF-6436/README.md

 ## Spring 2022 - EDF 6436: Theory of Measurement

-Welcome, everyone!
-This is a repository of the lab materials provided in EDF 6436 - SPRING 2022
+Welcome everyone!
+This is a repository for the lab materials provided in EDF 6436 - SPRING 2022

 You can copy and past this following code in R to run the lab tutorial